 We believe no one should face breast cancer alone.
 Our groups are a safe and comfortable place to share, be uplifted, exchange ideas, get informed, gain daily strength, explore handling different situations, embrace one another, and move forward in your personal journey.

 All of our current meetup groups meet virtually via Zoom until further notice.

 The BCRC has relationships with various local therapists who offer private counseling sessions.
 Issues to be discussed might include loss of control, fear of recurrence, communicating with loved ones, post-treatment anxiety, or self-esteem.
-Sessions are 60 minutes in length and, if not covered by insurance, are free of charge to breast cancer patients/survivors (and spouses, adult children, parents, or caregivers, if appropriate) at any stage of their breast cancer journey.
+Sessions are usually 60 minutes in length and, if not covered by insurance, will be discounted for breast cancer patients/survivors (and spouses, adult children, parents, or caregivers, if appropriate) at any stage of their breast cancer journey.
 These sessions are intended to provide support for the short term only.
 If, after several sessions, it is determined that long-term professional support would be beneficial, referrals will be made.

 For a referral to one of our private counselors, please contact Melissa White-McMahon at (609) 497-2100 x 349 or email@example.com

 This group is currently on hold.
 Please check back periodically for updates!

 A peer-led support group for Latinx women.
 Meetings are held on the third Thursday of each month.
 Conversation topics include emotional health during a pandemic, meditation, and healing through art.